m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 From a contention standpoint, our performance varies.

-If we don’t have a cache coherent architecture, there is no difference in contention.
+If we don't have a cache coherent architecture, there is no difference in contention.
 Every single memory reference will go to memory.

 If we have cache coherence with the write-update strategy, our contention improves.
 The only problem with write-update is that all of the processors will see the value of the lock as free and thus all of them will try to lock the lock at once.